faezehghiasi/SkullKing_Game/README.md

   - [Screenshots](#screenshots)

 ## Features
+**Scoreboard:**

-+ Scoreboard: Keep track of scores across rounds and display the final winner.
+- Keep track of scores across rounds and display the final winner.

-+ User Accounts: Register and login to keep track of your game history.
+**Interactive UI:**

-+ Interactive UI: User-friendly interface for smooth gameplay experience.
+- User-friendly interface for smooth gameplay experience.

+**User Login and Registration:**

+- Players can create new accounts or log into existing ones.

+**Server-Client Architecture:**

+- One player acts as the server, hosting the game, while others join as clients.
+- The server manages game state and player interactions.

+**Game Menu:**

+- The game menu includes options to start a new game, view player statistics, and change account settings.

+**Game Start:**

+- A random player is chosen to start the game each round.
+- The starting player rotates based on previous hand winners.

+**Stop & Resume, Exit Options:**

+- Players can pause the game
+- Players can exit the game, which affects their score and game state.

 ## Installation

 ### From binary